The hot topics at nonprofit conferences big and small.

 As a nonprofit organization, you only want to work with and be associated with organizations whose mission and values are aligned with yours.
 If not, you’re risking your reputation and might end up losing donors and supporters.

-Before applying to any grant, take the time to look through the grant-giving organization’s website, socials, blogs, and browse through the news about their work.
+Before applying for any grant, take the time to look through the grant-giving organization’s website, socials, blogs, and browse through the news about their work.

 2. Start small and local